JovanaT99/DataEngineeringChallengeNordeus/README.md

 ./mwnw spring-boot:run
 ```

-After than run `GET /load` to load data before using other endpoints
+After that run `GET /load` to load data before using other endpoints

 ## Endpoints